themadan/amitness.github.io/content/articles/detect-text-lanuage-using-python.md

 # ([['__label__fr']], array([[0.96568173]]))
 ```
 - The model returns back two tuples back.
 One of them is an array of language labels and the other is the confidence for each sentence.
-Here 'fr' is the ISO 639 code for French.
+Here `fr` is the `ISO 639` code for French.
 The model is 96.56% confident that the language is French.

 - Fasttext returns the ISO code for the most probable one among the 170 languages.
 You can refer to the page on [ISO 639](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) codes to find language for each symbol.
 ```